The Marsden Building Society Equity Release 4.85% Fixed For Life

 Another way to unlock the value in your home is through a Retirement Interest-Only Mortgage (RIO).

 A RIO mortgage allows you to pay only the interest on the loan each month, with the loan balance paid when the property is sold.
-They are an excellent choice for those with a reliable retirement income who wish to maintain lower monthly payments.

 A trustworthy lender for RIO mortgages is the Bank of Scotland, a long-established institution with a range of financial products tailored to the needs of retirees.